Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 Chronicle 3

 There are solid logical signs that a fractional nuclear blast of the nuclear fuel happens in the spent fuel pool, caused essentially by a hydrogen explosion.
-This could make sense as a lot greater blast than the one that occurred in reactor 1.
-Until now, the Japanese authorities have not delivered the information of the estimations that could focus light on this issue (as one can recognize explicit isotopes that just happen in spent fuel).
+This could make sense as a much greater blast than the one in reactor 1.

 Chronicle 4

-This reactor was switched off for upkeep work at the hour of the seismic tremor.
-Be that as it may, without cooling the lake, where over a thousand spent fuel poles were put away, it likewise warmed up, the cooling water dissipated, and a hydrogen explosion happened.
-At 06h12 neighborhood time, the structure crumbled, the housetop was blown away, and the lake began to spill.
+This reactor was switched off for upkeep work during the seismic tremor.
+However, without cooling the lake, where over a thousand spent fuel poles were put away, it likewise warmed up, the cooling water dissipated, and a hydrogen explosion occurred.

 Chronicle 5